Inclusive Playground Equipment for Schools

 When it comes to developing an inclusive playground, there are five main elements which are usually kept in mind to ensure that the playground meets every child’s requirements.
 These five elements are:

 - Physical – As the child is engaging with the playground, they need opportunities to be physically active.
 This allows to release some stress and excitement for the child and therefore, gives them the chance to get themselves exhausted.
+Climbing in the playground is a great form of exercise and fun for children.

 - Cognitive – Physical play is important, as well as cognitive games as children are given the chance to improve their thinking abilities.
 Giving them challenges to do which require problem-solving and logical thinking will help them build on their existing cognitive skills.